I’m Glad I Left The Christian Church — But I’m Still Scared to Tell My Parents

 ”

 Sometimes I worry that I'm making the wrong decision.
 I've spent sleepless nights worrying, "What if I'm wrong and Christianity is the only way to an abundant life?"
 "Am I going to hell?"
-"Have I lost ‘God's protection’ over my life?"
-In fact, when something goes wrong, anything, I immediately blame it on no longer identifying as a Christian.
+"Have I lost 'God's protection' over my life?"
+When something goes wrong, anything, I immediately blame it on no longer identifying as a Christian.

 I guess these feelings can be expected.
 For so long, church was my second home.
 I’d walk in completely overwhelmed by the week and walk out feeling rejuvenated — until it became a place full of annoyance and anxiety.